 What is Scaling and Unscaling in PLC?

 There are multiple sensors we can find in the industries.
 The output of these sensors is either digital or analog.
-We have also seen in my previous article about What is Digital and Analog Input-outputs?
+We have also seen in my previous article about What are Digital and Analog Input-outputs?

 Digital Input-Output has only two states: It can be either ON or OFF.

 Analog Input-Output has multiple states: It can be 0%, 5%, 50%, 90%, 100% etc.

 In this article, we will be seeing about Analog Input-Outputs.
 How this analog input-output is connected with PLC?
 What is Scaling and Unscaling in PLC in terms of analog input-output?

 So, Let’s dive into this.